enketo/blog/_posts/2017-04-17-repeats-revisited.md

 ### First Repeat in Series

-Enketo is now starting to support the removal of the first repeat in a series as well.
-At this moment, a repeat count of 0 (or none) will remove all repeats.
-We are currently [discussing](https://github.com/enketo/enketo-core/issues/402) enabling the manual removal of the first repeat when no repeat count is used.
+Enketo is now supporting the removal of the first repeat in a series as well.
+At this moment, a repeat count of 0 (or none) will remove all repeats. ~~We are currently [discussing](https://github.com/enketo/enketo-core/issues/402) enabling the manual removal of the first repeat when no repeat count is used.~~ Update: since October 16th, 2017, the first repeat can also be manually removed if repeat count is not used (again thanks to Esri funding).

 ### Acknowledgements